 Whether you have 9-5 clients or freelance work, every designer needs to show their personal brand some love from time to time.
 But if your creative mind is overwhelmed and exhausted by the designs you’ve been working on for your employer all day, it can be difficult to find time to gather energy and devote it to yourself.
 Vacations are a great opportunity to harmonize with what you love and can trigger you to redesign your website or start an exciting new project.

 It’s always worth it to come up with the best way to package who you are, but unleashing a new level of creativity requires careful effort.
 That’s why it’s so important to get out of your comfort zone.

 Routines and processes are integral to business, but they can also lead to routines in your creativity that don’t necessarily drive good habits.
 Ultimately, you become trapped in a comfortable mindset that makes it difficult to provide the best work.
 Many times during the day, we break for a few hours, run errands, get in a workout, take the dog for a hike or meet a friend for a long lunch.
 When we return, the energy is flowing, the work product can be focused and more pointed and the results are more effective and efficient at the end of the day – no matter when the end of the day might be.
 If you set these boundaries upfront with your team and clients, the results will be far better than what you might think.

-At the end of the day, what’s most important is that you don’t feel wrong or that you are ”getting behind” with any break that you take.
+At the end of the day, what’s most important is that you don’t feel wrong or are ”getting behind” with any break you take.
 You’ll find yourself a more complete creative/designer/developer, a more engaged employee and generally a more positive human being.
 Now if you’ll excuse me, it’s time to go hit the bike trails.